ros2/ros2_documentation/source/Related-Projects/Visualizing-ROS-2-Data-With-Foxglove.rst

 In addition to these URLs, the 3D panel can also display URDFs from a ``/robot_description`` topic.

-Once added to the 3D panel, the URDF file will populate the transform tree with frames and transforms based on the model’s links and joints.
+Once added to the 3D panel, the URDF file will populate the transform tree with frames and transforms based on the model's links and joints.

-It’s important to note that Foxglove uses different defaults from RViz—if your meshes are not displaying properly, you may want to adjust the "Ignore COLLADA <up_axis>"" (for DAE meshes) and "Mesh up axis" (for STL and OBJ meshes) options in the panel settings’ ‘Scene’ section.
+It's important to note that Foxglove uses different defaults from RViz—if your meshes are not displaying properly, you may want to adjust the "Ignore COLLADA <up_axis>"" (for DAE meshes) and "Mesh up axis" (for STL and OBJ meshes) options in the panel settings' 'Scene' section.

-You can update this tree by publishing transform messages to move the URDF model’s joints positions—if you’ve used JointState messages before, you can use a robot_state_publisher node to transform them into TF messages at runtime.
+You can update this tree by publishing transform messages to move the URDF model's joints positions—if you've used JointState messages before, you can use a robot_state_publisher node to transform them into TF messages at runtime.

-You can also control your model’s joints manually via the panel settings interface.
+You can also control your model's joints manually via the panel settings interface.

 .. image:: foxglove/urdf.png
   :width: 500 px